 - In the past two years, easing inflation and wages (left chart) contributed to a consistent ECB rate-cutting cycle.
 Moderate credit conditions (middle chart) and recovering domestic demand (right chart) led to resilient outcomes.
-In the first half of 2025, persistent U.S. dollar depreciation and policy uncertainty also contributed to flows toward European assets. - In 2026, we expect the ECB to remain on hold; rates are accommodative, but Europe will now lack a cyclical tailwind from monetary policy.
-Stimulative defense spending from Germany may provide a boost, but our European partners expect this impact to be delayed and more moderate than consensus.
+In the first half of 2025, persistent U.S. dollar depreciation and policy uncertainty also contributed to European outperformance. - In 2026, we expect the ECB to remain on hold; rates are accommodative, but Europe will now lack a cyclical tailwind from monetary policy.
+Stimulative defense and infrastructure spending